cetic/TSimulus/docs/source/binary/and.rst

 ---

 Two binary time series can be combined by a logical AND.
-The values of the resulting time series will be true if, and only if, the values of both base time series are true.
-If the value of at least one of the base time series is not defined, then the value of the resulting time series is not defined.
+The values of the resulting time series will be true if, and only if, the values of both baseline time series are true.
+If the value of at least one of the baseline time series is not defined, then the value of the resulting time series is not defined.

 **Representation in the configuration document:**